yochaigal/cairn/wip/2e/downtime.md

 - **Time**: The most common cost.
 Counted in days or weeks.
 Typical for travel, training, study, etc.
 - **Gold**: Direct payment of gold from a character's inventory.
 - **Resources**: Non-monetary costs, such as material goods, specific common items, and so on.
-- **Reputation**: Betting on a character's reknown, personality, presence, etc.
+- **Reputation**: Betting on a character's reknown, personality, presence, social connections, etc.
 - **Loss**: Offering something specific and unique.
 A finger, a soul, a **Relic**, etc.

 ## Examples